juniordiscart/ImpossibleOdds-Toolkit/Docs/DependencyInjection.md

 ## Injection

+To have your objects be injectable, they should be decorated with the `Injectable` attribute.
+This is done as a preprocessing optimisation.
+Rather than going through every type of object and see if they need something, defining this attribute on an object lets the framework know that this object requires something.
+This eliminates all classes and structs found in namespaces that don't need to be looked at in the first place, like the `System` or `UnityEngine` namespaces.

-To have your objects be injectable, their definition should be decorated with the `Injectable` attribute.
-Next, define which members to have injected by adding the `Inject` attribute.
+Next, define which members of your object should be injected by adding the `Inject` attribute.
 The following members of your objects can be injected:

-* Fields are injected first.
+* Fields.
+These are injected first.
-* Properties require `set` to be defined.
+* Properties.
+They require `set` to be defined.
 They are injected after the object's fields.
-* Methods are injected last, after the object's properties.
+* Methods are injected last.
 If a parameter cannot be resolved, then the default value for that type is passed along.

 ```cs
 [Injectable]